-Trade and other receivables were recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
-See Note 2(i)(i)(l) for further information about the accounting of the Group for trade receivables and Note 2(k)(i) for a description of the impairment policies of the Group.
+Trade and other receivables were recognised initially at the amount of consideration that was unconditional.
+The Group held the trade receivables with the objective to collect the contractual cash flows and therefore measured them subsequently at amortised cost using the effective interest method.
+See Note 19 for further information about the accounting of the Group for trade receivables and Note 3(a) (ii) (III) for a description of the impairment policies of the Group.